 To speak with an enrollment representative

 Mrs. Chayka and the AMS team, fortunately, did not stop with one school in Tucson.
 Since 2000, the success of AMS’s flagship school led to recognition as a National Blue Ribbon School and the 2016 Arizona Charter School of the Year and to network expansion in both Tucson and Phoenix.
-For the 2020-2021 school year, AMS will serve over 7000 students across 9 campuses.
-A key difference between AMS and other networks is AMS’s mission of only opening schools in under served neighborhoods, the ones most in need of high quality educational programs.
+For the 2023-2024 school year, AMS will serve over 8500 students across 9 campuses.
+A key difference between AMS and other networks is AMS’s mission of only opening schools in underserved neighborhoods, the ones most in need of high-quality educational programs.

 To speak with an enrollment representative Call: 602-584-6625